 Why do the nations conspire and the peoples plot in vain?
 The kings of the earth rise up and the rulers band together against the LORD and against His Anointed, saying, “Let us break their chains and throw off their shackles.”
 But the One enthroned in heaven laughs; the Lord scoffs at them.....You will break them with a rod of iron; You will dash them to pieces like pottery."
 (Psalm 2: 1-4,9)

 This same scenario has played out so many times since 1948 (Israel’s re-birth as a nation).
-It’s happening now, and it will have the same result.
+It’s happening now, in the 21st century, and it will have the same result.
 Hamas terrorists are reacting during this time of political transition… but as promised and proven, the Lord will be with Israel.
 The unrest has always been relatively brief and has very rarely affected group travel.
-Inevitably, things in Gaza always go back to their usual state of “uneasy peace”.
+Inevitably, things in Gaza and the West Bank always go back to their usual state of “uneasy peace”.

 You also need to understand the geography of Israel.
 The Gaza Strip is just a narrow slice of land (in Biblical times, it was Philistine territory) in the southwest corner of Israel.
 WE NEVER GO ANYWHERE NEAR THE GAZA STRIP.
 There’s nothing to see there, and the Israeli government wouldn’t let us go even if we wanted to!
-So please be assured that we will never take the group anywhere or anyplace that is unsafe.
+So please be assured that we will never take the group anywhere or anyplace that is unsafe or politically unstable.

-But for right now, we need to stay calm and prayerful, trusting in God’s perfect plan and perfect timing for this trip.
-Please join me in prayer for the strength and success of the Israeli Defense Force (IDF) and for wisdom for Israeli and American political leaders.
+We need to stay calm and prayerful, trusting in God’s perfect plan and perfect timing for the 2015 trip.
+Please join me in prayer for the strength and success of the Israeli Defense Force (IDF) as they defend their little nation, and pray for wisdom for Israeli and American political leaders.

 And though it’s been said many times many ways: There will never complete peace in Israel until Jesus comes back!
 Amen?!